deveshks/pip/docs/html/reference/pip_show.rst

    the content of ``RECORD``, if present, as specified in :pep:`376`.

 *requested*
-   A boolean, set to True if ``REQUESTED`` is present, as specified in :pep:`376`.
+   A string containing the content of ``REQUESTED``, if present, as specified in :pep:`376`.

 *required_by*
    A list of canonicalized distribution names that depend on the queried distribution.

+*requires*
+   A list of canonicalized distribution names on which this distribution depends on.

 *location*
    A string containing the path where the distribution is installed.
-For legacy installs, this is the parent directory of the metadata (.dist-info or .egg-info) directory.
+   This is the parent directory of the metadata (.dist-info or .egg-info) directory.
-   For legacy editable installs, this is the directory where the source is located.

 .. _`Core metadata specifications`: https://packaging.python.org/specifications/core-metadata/
 .. _`JSON-compatible Metadata`: https://www.python.org/dev/peps/pep-0566/#json-compatible-metadata